What is 16/8 Intermittent Fasting | 8/16 Intermittent Fasting Schedule | Foods during fasting | Benefits | Side Effects

 - Brain-Derived Neurotrophic Factor (BDNF)

 Dietary restriction in intermittent fasting decreases energy consumption without compromising any nutritional value.
 It brings some powerful changes in the metabolic processes of the brain by increasing stress resistance, breaking down fats and ketogenic amino acids.
 With neuroprotective effect, BDNF helps in the generation of new nerve cells, enhances cognitive functions and learning.
+This improved brain function is a huge benefit.

 Intermittent fasting increases the production of BDNF, leading to the prevention of dysfunction and dysregulation of neurons.